jonfazzaro/conferences/docs/notes/avs/index.md

 If anonymity is important, have them set their Zoom name to blank before using chat.

 Find out what is making the group unsafe, and remove it.
-Have leaders give their input last. **Don't make it too safe, though**--feeling *some* vulnerability when meeting is a creative sweet spot.
+Have leaders give their input last. **Don't make it too safe, though**&mdash;feeling *some* vulnerability when meeting is a creative sweet spot.

 If someone is distracted during the meeting (looking at their phone, typing, etc.), invite them to leave as needed.
 No one should be captive to a meeting when their attention needs to be elsewhere.